thien-do/thien-do/work.md

 - Helped launch a highly-profitable NFT ranking web app by designing and developing the entire UI from scratch.
-Our first version included industry leading features, from table-based layout to advanced filtering and real-time event feed.
+Our first version included industry leading features, like table-based layout, advanced filtering and real-time event feed.

 _Technologies: Web3, MetaMask, React, TypeScript, Next.js_